etn-ccis/blui-react-native-workflows/login-workflow/docs/routing.md

 <img width="400" alt="Account Details" src="../media/landscape-mode.png">

-We need to pass logic to `orientation` attribute which is present inside `screenOptions` prop of `Stack.Navigator`.
+We need to pass the logic to `orientation` attribute which is present inside `screenOptions` prop of `Stack.Navigator`.
+Please refer to the example below.

 ```tsx
 <NavigationContainer ref={navigationRef}>